anushkamandal25/CarSight/README.md

-# CarSight 🚗💰
+# CarSight

-**CarSight** is a machine learning project for **predicting used Toyota car prices** using key vehicle features.
+**CarSight** is a machine learning project for predicting used car prices using key vehicle features.
 It provides data-driven insights for pricing, inventory management, and business decisions.

 ---